Variational Thermal State Preparation on Digital Quantum Processors Assisted by Matrix Product States: Predictive power of HEA for thermal observables: Simulation and hardware results

-It is also worth pointing out that the other differentiating factor between the two observables is the locality of the operators.
+The other differentiating factor between the two observables is the weight of the operators.
 The susceptibility operator~\eqref{eq:chi_def} has a quadratic term of the total magnetization, leading to at most two-local operators, i.e., those that act non-trivially on two qubits.
 In contrast, the leading term in the specific heat operator~\eqref{eq:cv_def} is quadratic in the two-local Hamiltonian, leading to at most four-local operators.
-While the locality difference between the two does not impact the noiseless simulations presented here, it may present some challenges for measuring the specific heat on quantum hardware.
-The specific heat operator not only contains higher-order terms, these terms also involve both $\sigma^z$ and $\sigma^x$ operators, while the susceptibility operator contains only $\sigma^z$.
+While the weight difference between the two does not impact the noiseless simulations presented here, it may present some challenges for measuring the specific heat on quantum hardware.
+The specific heat operator not only contains higher-weight terms, these terms also involve both $\sigma^z$ and $\sigma^x$ operators, while the susceptibility operator contains only $\sigma^z$.
 This leads to a measurement overhead for $c_v$, as it requires measurements in both the $X$ and $Z$ bases, making the results more prone to read-out errors.
-It also requires a larger number of shots to obtain a good estimate because the variance is higher for operators with higher locality.
+It also requires more shots to obtain a reliable estimate because higher-weight operators typically have larger variances.
 Therefore, we expect that the susceptibility estimates will be more accurate than the specific heat estimates on noisy quantum hardware.